How'd you fix Hippo Insurance's revenue issues in 2026?

 Tags

-hippo-insurance, insurtech, homeowners, home-builders, builder-channel, loss-ratios, smart-home-telematics, white-label-insurance, B2B2C, reinsurance-partnerships, ADT-integration, Lennar-KB-Home-Pulte, drip-company-fix
+Hippo-insurance, insurtech, homeowners, home-builders, builder-channel, loss-ratios, smart-home-telematics, white-label-insurance, B2B2C, reinsurance-partnerships, ADT-integration, Lennar-KB-Home-Pulte, drip-company-fix